jnLreID/Revisiting-Modality-specific-Feature-Compensation-for-Visible-Infrared-Person-Re-Identification/README.md

 The goal of this work is to learn a robust and discriminative compensated features between visible images and infrared images for VI-ReID.

-- DSGAN: It can well generate high-quality generated images by introducing the style transfer between visible grayscale images and infrared images.
+- DSGAN: It can well generate high-quality images by introducing a style transferer between visible grayscale images and infrared images.

-- PwIF moduel and IAI module: It enhances the representation of the fused feature by constraining the original images and generated paired-images.
+- PwIF moduel and IAI module: It enhances the discriminability of the fused feature by constraining the original images and generated paired-images.

 ### Results on the SYSU-MM01 Dataset
 Method |Datasets    | Rank@1  | mAP |  mINP |